Mariano Fortuny (designer): Fashion designer

 The achievements that Fortuny is most well known for were made in the field of fashion design.
-His wife Henriette Negrin was an experienced dressmaker who helped to construct many of his designs.
+His wife, Henriette Negrin, was an experienced dressmaker who helped to construct many of their designs.
 From 1902 they lived in the Palazzo Pesaro Orfei in Venice, which Fortuny filled with the artwork of his father, art that his father collected, and other art and artefacts that inspired him.
 He called the palazzo his "think tank" where he had many rooms set up for experiments and inventions as well as rooms for inspiration.

+It is not clear if Fortuny had any interest in, or aptitude for, fashion design before meeting Negrin.
+His first works in fabric appeared after they began cohabitating, and there is little documentation to attest which creations were hers or his - except the silk-pleating process, which was Negrin's invention.

-Fortuny drew from styles of the past for his fashion design as well, inspired by the light, airy clothing of Greek women that clung to the body and accentuated the natural curves and shape of a woman's body.
+Fortuny and Negrin drew from styles of the past for their fashion design as well, inspired by the light, airy clothing of Greek women that clung to the body and accentuated the natural curves and shape of a woman's body.